vatesfr/xen-orchestra/docs/patching.md

 # Patching

 Patching a host manually could be time consuming (and boring).
-That's why we provide a high level feature downloading and applying all missing patches automatically.
+That's why we provide the high level feature of downloading and applying all missing patches automatically.

 ## XOA smart patching system